 How to do it: Leverage the power of platforms.
 You can build your own in-house, or you can use one that already exists and customize it to your liking.

-Create Tools People Will Seek Out
+Create Tools People Want

 Nerdwallet is a standout example of this.
 They’re essentially a review site for financial products.
 But instead of flooding their site with links to credit cards for which they would receive an affiliate payout, they provide highly useful content like an affordability calculator.
 The calculator helps people find out how much they can afford when buying a house, and then points them to the financial tools that will help them get there.
 They also target very useful keywords that people are voluntarily looking up, like ‘Best Credit Cards of 2017’.
 Their page for this is 2,800 words, has 311 backlinks, and was shared more than 19,000 times.